pando85/crow/README.md

 * `CROW_VAULT_PREFIX`: vault prefix for secrets (default `cubbyhole/`)

 ## Configuration example

-Here is an example of a functionnal docker-compose.yml file
+Here is an example of a functional docker-compose.yml file
 ```yaml
 version: '3.2'